-(2) by repayment, through payroll deduction, of the value of the vacation leave advance, figured at the employee's rate of pay during the period of the advance leave, over a period not to exceed 24 months.
+When an employee who was granted advance personal leave returns to work, these leave credits will be repaid through payroll deduction, of the value of the personal leave advance, figured at the employee's rate of pay during the period of the advance leave, over a period not to exceed 24 months.

-Upon termination, retirement, or death, any advance vacation leave not repaid shall be deducted from the employee's final compensation or MAP contribution refund.
+Upon termination, retirement, or death, any advance personal leave not repaid shall be deducted from the employee's final compensation or MAP contribution refund.

-No additional advance vacation leave may be granted until the employee has repaid the previous advance vacation leave.
+No additional advance personal leave may be granted until the employee has repaid the previous advance personal leave.

-8.5 Partial Vacation Shift
+8.5 Partial Personal Leave Shift

-Employees may request a partial vacation block of 12 hours (7:00 a.m. - 7:00 p.m. or 7:00 p.m. - 7:00 a.m.).
-These partial vacation slots will be counted as part of the thirteen vacation slots available per shift.
-Two partial vacation slots will be available during each 12-hour block.
-Individuals may select any of the four 12-hour blocks, provided that the limitation of thirteen vacation slots per shift is not exceeded.
-These partial vacation slots are available on a first come, first served basis and will not be included as part of the normal selection process.
+Employees may request a partial personal leave block of 12 hours (7:00 a.m. - 7:00 p.m. or 7:00 p.m. -

+7:00 a.m.).
+These partial personal leave slots will be counted as part of the thirteen personal leave slots available per shift.
+Two partial personal leave slots will be available during each 12-hour block.
+Individuals may select any of the four 12-hour blocks, provided that the limitation of thirteen personal leave slots per shift is not exceeded.
+These partial personal leave slots are available on a first come, first served basis and will not be included as part of the normal selection process.

-Vacation leave for education purposes as described in 8.2 (5) is charged against one of the regular 24-hour shift slots currently authorized for the shift and this type of leave will not exclude an individual from using partial vacation slots.
+Personal leave for education purposes as described in 8.2 (3) is charged against one of the regular 24-hour shift slots currently authorized for the shift and this type of leave will not exclude an individual from using partial personal leave slots.

-8.6 Pay For Unused Vacation Leave
+8.6 Pay For Unused Personal Leave

-(1) An employee who terminates employment with the City shall be paid at the employee's hourly base rate of pay for any unused vacation leave credited to the employee at the time of termination.
+(1) An employee who terminates employment with the City shall be paid at the employee's hourly base rate of pay for any unused personal leave credited to the employee at the time of termination.

-(2) Any moneys due to the City will be deducted from any such vacation leave payments.
+(2) Any moneys due to the City will be deducted from any such personal leave payments.

-Article 9 SICK LEAVE
+SICK LEAVE